10 MIT Fun Facts Every Applicant Should Know

 7. A cancer gene was first discovered at MIT.

-Now, MIT isn’t just about technology.
-It’s also behind some of the biggest breakthroughs in medicine!
+MIT is also behind some of the biggest breakthroughs in medicine.
 In 1982, MIT scientist Robert Weinberg discovered the first human oncogene, a gene that can turn normal cells into cancer.
 That moment completely changed how scientists understand, study, and fight cancer.

 Weinberg’s team also discovered the first tumor suppressor gene and later showed how to turn healthy cells into tumor cells in a lab.
 Thanks to this research, the world got one step closer to understanding how cancer works and how to stop it.